A look back at all of the match-ups between the Buccaneers and the Bears.

-The three games before that, all Chicago wins, were one-score decisions, and you can find plenty of those in the shared history between the Bucs and the Bears, such as the 1982 season finale the Bucs won in overtime to squeak into the playoffs.
-Or the 13-7 shocker that Chicago, on its way to a 4-12 record, dealt a 1997 Buccaneers team that was about to break a 15-year playoff drought.
+All three of those games were one-score decisions, and you can find plenty of those in the shared history between the Bucs and the Bears, such as the 1982 season finale the Bucs won in overtime to squeak into the playoffs.
+Or the 13-7 shocker that Chicago, on its way to a 4-12 record, dealt a Buccaneers team that was about to break a 15-year playoff drought.

 However, there have also been some massive blowouts.
 Tampa Bay's 41-0 whitewashing of the Bears in September of 2010 represents the largest margin by which the Buccaneers have ever won a game.
 On the other hand, when the Bears rolled over the Buccaneers, 44-9, at Tampa Stadium in 1984, it was the largest margin of defeat in a home game in Bucs history.
 Still is.